biohzrdmx/repeater-js/README.md

 There are several field types and each one can have different settings; the ones included are:

+- `text` - A single-line text field
+- `number` - A text field for a number
+- `password` - A text field for a password
+- `phone` - A text field for a phone number
+- `email` - A text field for an email address
+- `url` - A text field for a URL
+- `date` - A text field for a date
+- `time` - A text field for a time
+- `datetime` - A text field for a date with time
+- `textarea` - A multi-line text field
+- `range` - A range selector
+- `toggle` - A single checkbox for a true/false selection
+- `select` - A select box for single selection
 - `checkbox` - A group of checkboxes for multiple selection
-- `email` - A text field for email addresses
 - `radio` - A group of radio buttons for single selection
 - `repeater` - A nested repeater (yep, nesting repeaters is possible)
-- `select` - A select box for single selection
-- `text` - A single-line text field
-- `textarea` - A multi-line text field
-- `url` - A text field for URLs

 Each type supports the same basic properties: